YukonWRB/YGwater/inst/apps/streamLine/Notes.md

 - Modal map for location selection

 # Data view
+## TODO
+- Create popup modal to view sample data from selected rows.
+Popup should then allow user to download within a given time range.
+  - Questions: limit this to a few timeseries, just one, just one location, only n number of timeseries for continuous but no limit on discrete, or ???
 ## Improvements
-- Export as .csv: use datatable extensions instead of separate workflow.
-See item 2 here: <https://rstudio.github.io/DT/extensions.html>
 ## Issues
-column period_type is currently being dropped.
-It might need to get its own table in the DB, or get a direct translation Column(s) might need an explanation as a hover button!
+- column period_type is currently being dropped.
+It might need to get its own table in the DB, or get a direct translation
+- Column(s) might need an explanation as a hover button!

 # Map view
 ## Issues